 - CS is responsible for holistic prioritization of all issues they are handling (outlined here), including all issues routed to any one engineering team.
 Whenever there is too much work for any one team to do, the head of CS gathers context from sales and CE to inform what order of work is best for Sourcegraph.
 This conversation happens in the #customer-support channel for visibility and clarity to everyone involved.

 There may be times when an AE or CE is concerned that CS or product have not made a decision that is in the best interest of the customer.
 In these situations, the AE should bring up the concern with the CE.
 The CE should then dig in and either agree with or challenge the AE.
 It is common during this process for a CE to engage CS or product and for CS/product to push back based on what they know is happening across all customers and a sense of holistic prioritization.
-If CE is unable to get to resolution, diffuse the situation with the customer, and/or feels stuck, they should bring in the VP CE, who can also bring in the VP of Sales, VP of Product, or Head of CS to find a resolution.
+If CE is unable to get to resolution, diffuse the situation with the customer, and/or feels stuck, they should bring in the VP Technical Success, who can also bring in the VP of Sales, or VP of Eng to find a resolution.